 C. If a nonconforming structure is damaged to an extent not exceeding 75 percent of the replacement cost of the original structure, it may be reconstructed to those configurations existing immediately prior to the time the structure was damaged, provided that application is made for the permits necessary to restore the structure within 6 months of the date the damage occurred, all permits are obtained, and the restoration is completed within 2 years of permit issuance, except that nonconforming single-family residences, manufacture homes and mobile homes may be reconstructed regardless of the extent of damage so long as application is made within the times required by this subsection.

-D. Residential structures and uses located in a residential zone district and in existence at the time of adoption of this Program shall be deemed nonconforming in terms of height, use, or location provisions of this Program.
+D. Residential structures and uses located in a residential zone district and in existence at the time of adoption of this Program that are inconsistent with height, use, buffers, setback, or other dimensional standards of this Program shall be deemed nonconforming .
 Such buildings may be rebuilt after a fire or other natural disaster to their original dimensions, location and height, but may not be enlarged except as provided in the Subsection E.3 below.

-E. Residential structures and uses located in a zone district other than a residential zone district and in existence at the time of adoption of this Program shall be deemed nonconforming in terms of height, use, or location provisions of this Program.
+E. Residential structures and uses located in a zone district other than a residential zone district and in existence at the time of adoption of this Program that are inconsistent with dimensional standards of this Program, such as height, setback or buffers, shall be deemed nonconforming .
 Such structures shall comply with the following requirements:

-1. Existing nonconforming residential buildings may be replaced within the existing footprint upon approval of a shoreline substantial development permit.
+1. Existing nonconforming single family residences may be replaced within the existing footprint .

-2. For the replacement of manufactured homes and mobile homes, a greater building footprint than existed prior to replacement may be allowed in order to accommodate the conversion of single-wide manufactured homes to double-wide manufactured homes, upon approval of a shoreline conditional use permit.
+2. For the replacement of manufactured homes and mobile homes, a greater building footprint than existed prior to replacement may be allowed in order to accommodate the conversion of single-wide manufactured or mobile homes to double-wide manufactured or mobile homes, provided they are located no closer to the ordinary high water mark, or upon approval of a shoreline conditional use permit.

 3. Existing nonconforming single family residences may be enlarged or expanded in conformance with the applicable bulk and dimensional standards upon approval of a shoreline conditional use permit and by conformance with the following requirements: